N3b3x/hf-general-ci-tools/docs/index.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/n3b3x/hf-general-ci-tools/blob/main/LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/n3b3x/hf-general-ci-tools/blob/main/LICENSE) file for details.

 ## 🙏 Acknowledgments